NuwanChaminda/SeleniumProjectWithFramework/README.md

 # SeleniumProjectWithFramework
-This is an Selenium project i had for practice purposes
+This is a Selenium project i had for practice purposes